Adjunctions and defects in Landau-Ginzburg models: Homotopies and residues

 \section{Homotopies and residues}

-In the explicit formulas for the evaluation maps, and also the nondegenerate pairing~\eqref{KapuLi}, homotopies $\lambda_i$ appear and there are natural questions of independence of the choice of homotopy, and independence up to sign of the choice of ordering.
-Our aim here is to answer such questions.
+In the the evaluation maps homotopies $\lambda_i$ appear and there are natural questions of independence of the choice of homotopy, and independence up to sign of the choice of ordering.
+Our aim here is to answer these questions.